LESFMIP-sprint/sprint-info/docs/sprint.md

 9:45: Zoom channel opens for the day

 10:00-10:30:  Good morning, sharing of highlights, known issues and good to knows (chair: TBD)

+11:00-11:30:  Dask example script tutorial (Esther)

 16:30-17:00:  highlights of the day (chair: Reinhard)